DONATE TO OCCA

 Connie Williams won the juried art contest twice with her paintings “Drummer Riff” in 2010 and “West Coast Jazz” in 2011.
 In 2012, the artwork was created by Eileen Hearne.

-Volunteers are a large part of the success of the Jazz Party each year.
-In celebration of our tenth year, we thank our volunteers who have been with the party since the very beginning.
+Volunteers are a large part of the success of the Jazz Party each year, and we thank our volunteers (some of whom have been with the party since the very beginning!)
+The event could not happen without the jazz committee and the more than 60 volunteers who help put the event on each year.